Success. Have a nice day.

 Cancer as a malignant tumour has been long recognized by Chinese Medicine.
 The earliest Chinese written record of a tumour was discovered in the oracle bones of Yin Dynasty in the 14th century B.C. and the Chinese word for cancer was first used in a Song Dynasty medical book in 1171.

 Chinese Medicine is not a substitute for conventional medicine.
-It is imperative that whilst seeking Chinese medical treatment, patients must continue with treatment prescribed by their GPs or consultants.
+It is imperative that whilst seeking Chinese medical treatment, patients must continue to pursue treatments prescribed by their GPs or consultants.

 Lifestyle Advice

-More than 30 percent of cancer could be prevented by modifying or avoiding key risk factors, including:
+More than 30 per cent of cancer could be prevented by understanding risk factors, keeping our health in check and implementing healthy lifestyle and dietary choices.

 + *CLINICAL TRIALS